Gloriousjoy/phase-1-independent-project/Readme.md

 # Description;
 Random facts about numbers that the user enters.
 Moreover, the user can subscribe to a newsletter when they submit their email address.
+# Copyright and License
+The background colors was genereted with the help of coolor.com pallete generator.
+A public API was used to generate the random facts.
+All other rights reserved by "Glorious Joy"